GrandyB/goxel/README.md

 [goxel](https://packages.msys2.org/base/mingw-w64-goxel) package directly.
 The code is in C99, using some gnu extensions, so it does not compile with msvc.

+In order to compile, after cloning the repo you will need to manually place the contents of the [libvxl repository](https://github.com/xtreme8000/libvxl) into the following directory, otherwise it will not build.

+    ./ext_src/libvxl

 # Linux/BSD